mesosphere/marathon-autoscale/README.md

     --and either--
     AS_PASSWORD: secret0 #password of the userid above ideally from the secret store
     AS_SECRET: secret0 #private key of the userid above ideally from the secret store

+If you are using SQS as your scaling mode:

+    AS_REGION #aws service region where queue is hosted AS_SQS_NAME #name of the aws simple queue service AS_SQS_ENDPOINT #endpoint url of the sqs service

 ## Scaling Modes